khoramian/Pentago-with-Deep-Reinforcement-Learning/README.md

 ## Requirements
-It is implemented and tested on a Unix-based OS, so it is highly recommended to run on such systems to see full options.
+It is implemented and tested on a Unix-based OS, so it is recommended to install on such systems to see full options.
-It should work on Python 3.8+.
-It requires pygame, numpy, pytorch and gym libraries.
+It should work on Python 3.8+ and requires gym, pygame, pytorch and numpy libraries.

 ## Usage
 1. First clone the entire repository: